-We started from Khajuraho, after a quick tour of vintage cars in our hotel, the drive was long.
-Almost 6 hours to reach to Sanchi.
+We started from Khajuraho, and after a quick tour of vintage cars in our hotel, the drive was long.
+Almost 6 hours to reach Sanchi.
 This place belongs to the Ramayan era, known as Besnagar.
-The location where the Great Emperor Ashoka halted, married and started the construction of the stupas in Sanchi.
+The location where the Great Emperor Ashoka halted, married, and started the construction of the stupas in Sanchi.
 Renamed it as per his wife’s name i.e. Vidisha.
-Hence, I thought why not let’s give the credit to the place.
+Hence, I thought why not let’s give the credit to the place?
 As per history, Sanchi was just one part of Vidisha in older times.

-There are direct roads connecting Vidisha with Khajuraho in North and Bhopal in the South.
+There are direct roads connecting Vidisha with Khajuraho in the North and Bhopal in the South.
 The option of trains is easily available.
 Even you can take flights to Bhopal and then travel by road to reach the location.
-After traveling in the 7 states by road, I have realized that the freedom which road trip gives you, can not be given by any other means of transport.
+After traveling in the 7 states by road, I have realized that the freedom which a road trip gives you, can not be given by any other means of transport.
 The best part of traveling on the road is that we can always not only see but also feel the cultural shift that is happing along the route.
-Be it the religion, caste, food, language or cloths, you can feel it all.
+Be it religion, caste, food, language, or clothes, you can feel it all.
 Ever heard

 “Kosh kosh par pani badle or char kosh par vani” – means in India at every Kilometer water changes and at every 4 km the speech.